abstract-open-solutions/redturtle.smartlink/README.txt

 Warning 1
 ---------

-Smart Link shapechange itself to be the Link content type, and hide the basic Plone Link type.
+Smart Link shape-change itself to be the Link content type, and hide the basic Plone Link type.
 Old ATLink already created will continue working normally, but only new created link will behave the Smart Link features.